shashank-shekhar/NET-Upgrade-Docs/README.md

 1. Walk up the dependency tree starting with the class library project that has no project dependencies and upgrade it to `netstandard2.0`.
 1. Upgrade the test projects last.

+> If upgrading from WebForm (aspx), convert all pages to Razor (cshtml) before upgrading.
-> Tools: https://apisof.net/upgrade-planner use upgrade planner to help pick suitable projects to upgrade and identify issues with upgrade
+> Tools: https://apisof.net/upgrade-planner use upgrade planner to help pick suitable projects to upgrade and identify issues with upgrade.

 ## ASP.NET